Self Portrait mirror and glass from the Fort Worth Ballet production of "Les Fleurs du Monde".

 After ballet and a life changing illness I found more time to explore my love

-restoration as I worked part-time for a friend’s antiques business.
+restoration as I worked part-time for a friend’s antiques business following the closing

 Gradually the dedicated work space for stained glass production outgrew the antiques